katanpink/gameApp/readme.md

 ## Getting Started

-Download the Vape repository onto your machine to begin!
+Download the Smoke repository onto your machine to begin!

 ### Dependencies